-B. TIME - Speeches shall be no longer than ten minutes; there is no minimum time.
-Speakers exceeding this time limit by more than 30 seconds shall not be ranked first.

-C. QUOTATIONS- No more than 150 words of the speech may be direct quotations from another speech or writing.
-Extensive paraphrasing from other sources is prohibited.

-D. VISUAL AIDS- The use of visual aids is optional.
+- B. TIME Speeches shall be no longer than ten minutes; there is no minimum time.
+Speakers exceeding this time limit by more than 30 seconds shall not be ranked first. - C. QUOTATIONS- No more than 150 words of the speech may be direct quotations from another speech or writing.
+Extensive paraphrasing from other sources is prohibited. - D. VISUAL AIDS- The use of visual aids is optional.
 It is important to note that a visual aid is an integral part of the speech content and not an unnecessary gimmick.
 Visual aids may be two-dimensional and/or three-dimensional, but may not violate local, state or federal laws and/or school policies.
 The use of animals or any additional people as visual aids is not allowed during the speech.
-Electronic equipment such as projectors, cell phones, radios, iPads, computers are allowed, but all equipment and any risks associated with using these devices is the speaker's responsibility.

-E. VIOLATION - A violation of any of the rules stated above may result in disqualification.
+Electronic equipment such as projectors, cell phones, radios, iPads, computers are allowed, but all equipment and any risks associated with using these devices is the speaker's responsibility. - F. PERFORMANCE -- The speech must be delivered from memory; no notes, prompting or scripts shall be permitted.
+No costumes shall be permitted. - G. VIOLATION A violation of any of the rules stated above may result in disqualification.